Are Your Bank's Safe Deposit Boxes Safe?

 General consensus states that bank safe deposit boxes should be kept in the bank vault, though not all banks necessarily adhere to this.
 A friend of mine who worked at a small California bank two years ago told me about a robbery involving her bank's safe deposit boxes, a burglary made easier by the fact that the safe deposit box room was not actually in the vault; it was just a separate room within the bank that the robber(s) accessed via the roof.

 The secretive nature of keeping a safe deposit box generally works against the customer if the box gets lost, stolen or destroyed, as it is difficult to prove what was contained inside.
-One way to protect your belongings is to copy or scan documents before placing them in a waterproof bag inside the deposit box.
+One way to protect your belongings is to copy, scan documents or take photos of belongings before placing them in a waterproof bag inside the deposit box.

 As safe deposit boxes are not insured by the FDIC, you might look into buying fire or theft insurance for those items.
 You can also purchase jewelry insurance for your shiny valuables and heirlooms.
 When you shop around for a safe deposit box, ask questions about how secure the boxes are against theft, fire or other damages.
 Take a tour of the place if you can to get a feel for how safe or private the vault is.

 In general, the majority of safe deposit box customers don't encounter problems, as it is the bank's priority to keep the vault safe.
 High-stakes bank robberies are relatively rare, but they demonstrate that no location is completely secure.
 Perhaps we should learn not to form too strong an attachment to our earthly possessions?